albar965/littlenavmap-manual/en/ROUTEDESCR.md

 Examples: `N4200 W02000` or `N4200/W02000`.

-**Garmin GFP format** \(13 characters\) north/south indicator, two digits degrees, thee digits for minutes.

-Then east/west indicator, three digits degrees, three digits minutes.
+**Garmin GFP format** \(13 characters\) north/south indicator, two digits degrees, three digits for minutes by 10.
+Then east/west indicator, three digits degrees, three digits minutes by 10.
 This format is used by the _Flight1 GTN 650/750_.

 Example: `N48194W123096`